A sequence is a generalized list, consisting of zero or more values.

 Return an integer hash value for

-, based on its current contents.
-This hash function is suitable for use withstring=?
+string, based on its current contents.
+This hash function is suitable for use withstring=?as an equivalence function.

 Return an integer hash value for

-based on its current contents, ignoring case.
-This hash function is suitable for use withstring-ci=?
+stringbased on its current contents, ignoring case.
+This hash function is suitable for use withstring-ci=?as an equivalence function.

 To use these hash table functions in your Kawa program you must first: